Dasith77/American_sign_lang_detector_/README.md

 # I implement this project as 2 stages.

-    1. Impelemt machine learning part to recognizes and build a sentence using those characters.
+    1. Impelemt machine learning part to recognizes hand signs and build a sentence using those characters.
     2. Further implementation into a web based application.